savman65/Crisp/README.md

 ToDo

 ### Test Script
-Please replace <your-storage-account-key> below with the storage account key that I sent you Please create a csv file and cd to its directory.
-Replace <csvFile> below with the name of the csv file (ex: test.csv).
+Please replace '<your-storage-account-key>' below with the storage account key that I sent you.
+Please create a csv file and cd to its directory.
+Replace '<csvFile>' below with the name of the csv file (ex: test.csv).
 Then run the following code

 ```
 #Variables for you to update
 saskey="<your-storage-account-key>"
 csvFile="<csvFile>"

-#The script...
+#The script.
+Do not edit
 azcopy copy "$csvFile" "https://crispsadsavitz.blob.core.windows.net/csv/$csvFile?$saskey"
 echo "the following is the list of csv files"
 az storage blob list --account-name crispsadsavitz --container-name csv --output table